randa-mu/drand-sdk/README.md

 ## Pick a random integer using drand VRF

-(I'm not too sure about type signatures here)
 ```
+// Integer functions have the following syntax
+// v1 := int_rng.NextUint32()
+// v2 := int_rng.NextUint32() // v2 != v1
+// int_ver.Uint32([...]uint32{v1, v2}) // nil
+// int_ver.Uint32([...]uint32{v2, v1}) // error

-// Uint32 returns a pseudo-random 32-bit value as a uint32.
+// IntRng::NextUint32 returns a pseudo-random 32-bit value as a uint32.
-Uint32() uint32
+(int_rng IntRng) NextUint32() uint32

-// Uint64 returns a pseudo-random 64-bit value as a uint64.
+// IntRng::NextUint64 returns a pseudo-random 64-bit value as a uint64.
-Uint64() uint64
+(int_rng IntRng) NextUint64() uint64

-// Int31 returns a non-negative pseudo-random 31-bit integer as an int32.
+// IntRng::NextInt31 returns a non-negative pseudo-random 31-bit integer as an int32.
-Int31() int32
+(int_rng IntRng) NextInt31() int32

-// Int63 returns a non-negative pseudo-random 63-bit integer as an int64.
+// IntRng::NextInt63 returns a non-negative pseudo-random 63-bit integer as an int64.
-Int63() int64
+(int_rng IntRng) NextInt63() int64

+// IntVer::Uint32 verifies that an array of sequential Uint32 is valid.
+(int_ver IntVer) Uint32([]uint32) error

+// IntVer::Uint64 verifies that an array of sequential Uint64 is valid.
+(int_ver IntVer) Uint64([]uint64) error

+// IntVer::Int31 verifies that an array of sequential Int31 is valid.
+(int_ver IntVer) Int31([]int32) error

+// Structure used to generate numbers within an interval
+type IntnRng struct {
+    n uint
+    ...
+}

+// Structure used to generate numbers within a range
+type RangeRng struct {
+    min, max big.Int
+    ...
+}

-// Uintn returns, as an uint, a pseudo-random number in the half-open interval [0,n).
-It panics if n <= 0.
+// UintnRng::Uintn returns, as an uint, a pseudo-random number in the half-open interval [0,n) defined in UintnRng
-Uintn(max uint) uint

-Range(min, max big.Int) big.Int
+(uintn_rng UintnRng) NextUintn() uint

+// UintnVer::Uintn verifies that an array of sequential Uintn is valid.
+(uintn_ver UintnVer) Uintn([]uint) error

+// RangeRng::NextRange returns, as a big.Int, a pseudo-random number in the half-open interval [min,max) defined in RangeRng
+(range_rng RangeRng) NextRange() big.Int
 ```
 (Do we need int8, int16 and their uint counterparts?
 Do we need a literally generic function taking the expected bit size?)